Aegizz/Tut-7-ON-Imp/README.md

 - Currently there exists userClient (which takes input from stdin)
   -  We have been using testClient's for automated testing.
     - To compile userClient, run ```make userClient```

+- Servers maintain their keys in the server-files directory as private_key_serverX.pem and public_key_serverX.pem
+- Clients maintain their keys in the client directory as private_keyX.pem and public_keyX.pem

 # How to set up new Servers
 To set up new servers in the neighbourhood there are a few important files to change.